 Supply chain management plays an important role in the management of resource planning, production, delivery, complaint, and feedback system.

-It signifies customer loyalty by timely delivery, streamlined process, and improved after-sales services.
+It signifies customer loyalty through timely delivery, streamlined process, and improved after-sales services.

 Supply chain management controls the cost structure of products such as procurement of raw material and other resources, inventory management, production of goods, production scheduling, and freight costs.
 The fixed costs of the process are also better controlled through an effective supply chain process.